Document the repair issues.

 Bring attention to the repair issues.

-- Contact L+I. Call 311 to ask for an inspection from the Department of Licenses & Inspections (L+I).
-Look up L+I violations here.
+- L+I Inspection.
+Call 311 to ask for an inspection from the Department of Licenses & Inspections (L+I).

-- Contact PHA Inspections.
-If you live in a Section 8 Housing Choice Voucher unit, call 215-684-3860 to ask for an inspection from PHA.
+- PHA Inspection.
+If you live in a Section 8 Housing Choice Voucher property, call 215-684-3860 to ask for an inspection from PHA.

 - Escrow your rent.
 Open a bank account to deposit your rent or keep the rent in a money order.

 - Repair & deduct.
-You can pay someone to repair the issue and deduct the cost from your rent.
+You can pay someone make repairs and deduct the cost from your rent.

-- Contact a repair person and ask him to give you an estimate for the cost of the repair.
+- Contact a contractor and ask them to give you an estimate for the cost of the repair.
 The cost for repair should not exceed the amount you pay for a single month of rent.

-- Send repair and deduct letter to landlord. (download sample)
+- Send repair and deduct letter to landlord along with the estimate.
+(Download sample)

-- Hire a contractor if the landlord does not complete the repairs in a reasonable amount of time.
+- Hire the contractor if the landlord does not complete the repairs in a reasonable amount of time.
 Keep the invoice and receipt.

 - Contact the Tenant Union Representative Network (TURN).
-Call 215- 940-3900 or go to 100 South Broad Street, 8th Floor to learn more about your rights and organizing tenants in your building.
-Visit TURN here.
+Call 215-940-3900 or go to 100 South Broad Street, 8th floor to learn more about your rights and organizing with other tenants in your building.